python-telegram-bot/ptbcontrib/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-Thanks for reporting issues of ptb-contrib!
+Thanks for reporting issues of ptbcontrib!

 Use this template to notify us if you found a bug.

 To make it easier for us to help you please enter detailed information below.

-Please note, we only support the main branch of ptb-contrib and.
+Please note, we only support the main branch of ptbcontrib and.
 Please make sure to upgrade & recreate the issue on the latest version prior to opening an issue.
 -->